 About Us

-The Sun Theatre now has 6 Boutique Art Deco Cinemas!
+The Sun Theatre now has 8 Boutique Art Deco Cinemas!

 What makes a great cinema?

-Art Deco Style: Along with the original auditorium, we have an additional five new cinemas.
-But don’t let that word “new” mislead you, they are within the original cinema.
+“S S S S”: Rock Kirby, the visionary founder of Village, had a saying that there were three ingredients that made a great cinema – SSS – Seating, Screens and Sound – we have made these three of prime importance, but added one more – Style, so with a mix of new and old we believe we have created Melbourne’s best cinema outing.
+Art Deco Style: Along with the original auditorium, we have an additional seven new cinemas.
+But don’t let that word “new” mislead you, they are within and next to the original cinema.
 At 1050 seats, it was a huge space, and all of the original Art Deco architecture has been maintained and enhanced within the new auditoriums.
-What we have created is unique in Melbourne, a 6 screen boutique cinema, where all of the screens have the original style of architecture.
+What we have created is unique in Melbourne, an 8 screen boutique cinema, where all of the screens have the original style of architecture.

+Seating and leg room: One of the most popular features of the current cinema was the original club style seating – we have scoured the country side to find more of these seats.
+They were fully refurbished when reopening with Suede upholstery.
+We are now in the process after 12 years of having reponded to refurbish the seats again – a reworking of the design has us reupholsetring in leather, with more padding and all new seat bases – much more comfortable, sumptuous, fabulous… All seats will continue to share a small table and the leg room is still the best in town.
 Screens and Sound: The shape and layout of the cinemas has been worked around screen size and proportion, to maximize picture size between the ratios without making it so large as to be un-watchable.
-The sound will utilize digital decoding, with the Grand cinema having the latest 3 way sound system from Krix.
-Pictures come from the 1950’s generation - four of our cinemas are fitted with German Bauer B-14's and two with Bauer U-3's..
-We’ll resort to a cliché – “They don’t build ‘em like they used to,” and certainly, these projectors are without equal, from an era when engineering came before outsourcing, cost cutting, unionised work forces, enterprise bargain agreements, flexi-time, credit cards, tertiary fees, fringe benefits tax and frivolous law suits.
+The sound will utilize digital decoding, with the Grand and Barkly cinema having the latest 3 way sound system from Krix.
+Upon reopening pictures came from the 1950’s generation – four of the cinemas were fitted with German Bauer B-14’s We’ll resort to a cliché – “They don’t build ‘em like they used to,” and certainly, these projectors are without equal, from an era when engineering came before outsourcing, cost cutting, unionised work forces, enterprise bargain agreements, flexi-time, credit cards, tertiary fees, fringe benefits tax and frivolous law suits.
+The Barkly and the Davis retain these film projectors today, but in 2009 the Sun Theatre was the first cinema in Australia to convert to digital, aiding operation complexities of showing as many films as possible greatly, while improving picture quality and longevity of presentation.

 We are licensed inside the cinemas.